Lombiq/DotNest-Knowledge-Base/topics/available-modules-and-themes.md

 - [Theme Override](https://github.com/Lombiq/Orchard-Theme-Override) so sites can be freely styled ([learn more about theming](theming)).
 - [Watcher](https://github.com/Lombiq/Orchard-Watcher), that allows users to watch content items and setup workflows to recieve notifications when content is created/updated.

+If you'd like another module (also if it's developed by you) to be available on DotNest then [contact us](https://dotnest.com/contact-us)!

 ## Themes